-(3) The Company used the Black-Scholes model as the methodology to calculate the grant date fair value, and relied on the following the key assumptions and estimates in respect of option-based awards granted in 2022:
+(4) The Company used the Black-Scholes model as the methodology to calculate the grant date fair value, and relied on the following the key assumptions and estimates in respect of option-based awards granted in 2023:

-Expected dividend yield Weighted average expected stock price volatility Weighted average risk free interest rate Expected life of Option-based Awards Option Grant Dec.
-15, 2022 0% 76.30% 2.78% 10 Years been consistently applied by the Company for valuing option-based award by the Company since 2003.
+Expected dividend yield Weighted average expected stock price volatility Weighted average risk free interest rate Expected life of Option-based Awards Option Grant June 26, 2023 0% 77.96% 3.30% 10 Years Option Grant Nov.
+30, 2023 0% 79.12% 3.56% 10 Years

+The Company chose this methodology as it is consistent with the methodology used in its audited consolidated financial statements in accordance with IFRS 2 - Share Based Payments and has been consistently applied by the Company for valuing option-based award by the Company since 2003.
 The Company did not grant Options in the financial years ended December 31, 2021 or 2020.

-The Company chose this methodology as it is consistent with the methodology used in its audited consolidated financial statements in accordance with IFRS 2 - Share Based Payments. the standard for exploration companies in Canada and has

-- (4) If awarded, annual incentives are paid as cash bonuses and are based on the evaluation of performance for the financial year noted but may be paid in the following year.
-There were no annual incentives paid to the Company's current NEO's during the financial years ended December 31, 2022, 2021, or 2020. - (5) Messrs.
+- (5) If awarded, annual incentives are paid as cash bonuses and are based on the evaluation of performance for the financial year noted but may be paid in the following year.
+There were no annual incentives paid to the Company's current NEO's during the financial years ended December 31, 2023, 2022, or 2021. - (6) Messrs.
 Hawkshaw and Caba voluntarily waived payment of their base salary in April, May and June 2022.
-Additional information is provided under Discussion of Summary Compensation Table, below. - (6) Other Compensation paid to Mr. Tweddle in relates to insurance premiums paid on his behalf by the Company. - (7) Mr. Caba was promoted to the position of Chief Operating Officer effective January 1, 2021 and to the additional position of President on June 8, 2022.
-He previously served as the Company's Senior Vice President, Project Delivery from April 1 to December 31, 2020 and as Vice President, Project Development from March 15, 2018 to March 31, 2020.
-Other Compensation paid to Mr. Caba relates to tax preparation services paid on his behalf by the Company. - (8) Mr. Roux was engaged a consultant to the Company from April 6, 2021 until June 17, 2022 at which time he became employed as Project Director.
-Salary paid to Mr. Roux as disclosed above consisted of consulting fees from April 6, 2021 to June 16, 2022 and employment salary from June 17 to December 31, 2022.
-Other Compensation paid to Mr. Roux relates to an accommodation allowance.
+Additional information is provided under Discussion of Summary Compensation Table, below. - (7) Other Compensation paid to Mr. Caba in 2021 relates to tax preparation services paid on his behalf by the Company. - (8) Mr. Hawkshaw retired from the position of CEO and was appointed to the position of Vice Chair effective June 5, 2023.
+He retired from the Board on September 11, 2023 and passed away on November 4, 2023.
+Of the salary compensation paid to Mr. Hawkshaw in 2023, \$290,941 is attributable to his role as CEO and \$43,750 is attributable to his role as Vice Chair. - (9) Salary paid to Mr. Ragone in 2023 reflects the prorated amount of his annual base salary of US\$325,000. - (10) Other Compensation paid to Mr. Tweddle relates to insurance premiums paid on his behalf by the Company. - (11) Salary paid to Mr. Peer in 2023 reflects the prorated amount of his annual base salary of US\$325,000 - (12) Other Compensation paid to Mr. Roux relates to accommodation and travel allowances.